DamoM73/turtle_vid_tute/lesson_6.md

 - **Run** the code and check your predictions.
 - Let's **Investigate** that code.

-The code is in three sections, so let's look at them in the order they are executed:
+We'll do the code breakdown in three sections in the order they are executed:

 - Lines `29` to `31`: the main program
   - Line `29`: `my_ttl = turtle.Turtle()` &rarr; create a Turtle object and names it `my_ttl`